mimicbox/ELK-Stack/README.md

 A summary of the access policies in place can be found in the table below.

+A load balancer is utilized to allow http access to the DVWA only from your supplied public IP.

 | Name              | Publicly Accessible | Allowed IP Addresses            |
 |-------------------|---------------------|---------------------------------|
 | Jump-Box          | Yes                 | workstation public IP port 22   |